spatialos/gdk-for-unity/docs/content/troubleshooting.md

   * Unity gives you build support for your development machine (Windows or Mac) by default.
   * _**In addition**_, make sure you have **Linux** build support enabled.
 You need Linux build support because all server-workers in a cloud deployment run in a Linux environment.

 Fix this by runing the Unity installer and selecting the appropriate build support options during the installation.
-See [Setup and installing]({{urlRoot}}/setup-and-installing) for more information.
+See [Setup & installation]({{urlRoot}}/machine-setup) for more information.

  **Note:** When building your project do not change the `UnityGameLogic Cloud Environment` field in your `BuildConfiguration.asset` from Linux.
 This can cause further build errors.